Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 January in Venice

 New Year’s Day is quiet in Venice after the late-night celebrations.
-On January 6, Epiphany and la Befana are celebrated as they are everywhere in Italy but with a unique touch, La Regatta delle Befane.
-This marks the end of the Christmas and year-end celebrations in Italy, as kids go back to school and everyone returns to work after La Befana.
+On January 6, Epiphany and la Befana are celebrated as they are everywhere in Italy but with a unique touch: La Regatta delle Befane.
+This marks the end of Italy’s Christmas and year-end celebrations, as kids return to school and everyone returns to work after La Befana.

 Venezia Film Festival

-The Feast of the Epiphany, an important post-Christmas date on the Christian calendar, is celebrated on January 6 as a national holiday in Italy.
+The Feast of the Epiphany, an essential post-Christmas date on the Christian calendar, is celebrated on January 6 as a national holiday in Italy.
 The tradition of La Befana, who arrives on the Epiphany, plays a big part in Italian Christmas celebrations.
-The holiday also marks the end of Christmas and New Year’s festivities in Italy, after which children go back to school, adults go back to work, and the Christmas decorations come down.
+The holiday also marks the end of Christmas and New Year’s festivities in Italy, after which children return to school, adults return to work, and Christmas decorations come down.
 Strictly from a religious standpoint, the Feast of the Epiphany commemorates the twelfth day of Christmas, when the three Wise Men arrived at the manger bearing gifts for Baby Jesus.
 But for Italian children, it’s the day when they finally get their holiday loot.

 All’italiana: Italy 8-day trip

-Italy’s traditional holiday celebration includes the tale of a witch known as La Befana who arrives on her broomstick during the night of January 5th with toys and sweets for the good children and lumps of coal for the bad ones.
-According to the legend, the night before the Wise Men arrived at the Baby Jesus’ manger they stopped at the shack of an old woman to ask directions.
-They invited her to come along but she replied that she was too busy.
-A shepherd asked her to join him but again she refused.
-Later that night, she saw a great light in the sky and decided to join the Wise Men and the shepherd bearing gifts that had belonged to her child who had died.
+Italy’s traditional holiday celebration includes the tale of a witch named La Befana who arrives on her broomstick during the night of January 5 with toys and sweets for the good children and lumps of coal for the bad ones.
+According to the legend, the night before the Wise Men arrived at the Baby Jesus’ manger, they stopped at the shack of an older woman to ask for directions.
+They invited her to come along, but she replied that she was too busy.
+A shepherd asked her to join him, but again, she refused.
+Later that night, she saw a great light in the sky and decided to join the Wise Men and the shepherd, bearing gifts that had belonged to her dead child.
 She got lost and never found the manger.

 February in Venice